Is Digital Signage more expensive than traditional Print Media? Let’s explore the facts

 What do you need to get started with digital or traditional print media?

-On face value, your initial expenditure on digital signage is probably going to cost more than creating, printing and distributing a poster.
+On face value, your initial expenditure on Digital Signage is probably going to cost more than creating, printing and distributing a poster.
 But that is if we just look at the physical costs of printing and even perhaps the distribution of the material to the right location(s).
 We need to also consider the cost of content creation, how often this needs to change, how many locations need to be considered and who will be responsible for the design and management.

 Regardless of which option you choose, you will always need some form of content.
 This could be created by you, someone within the company with skills in this area or a 3rd party.
 In some instances there will be free content available which you can tweak to your use case.

-Digital signage setup
+Digital Signage setup

-As a minimum you will require these things for digital signage
+As a minimum you will require these things for Digital Signage

 • Content